cchitsiang/awesome-stars/topics.md

 - [DeploySentinel/Recorder](https://github.com/DeploySentinel/Recorder) - A browser extension that generates Cypress, Playwright and Puppeteer test scripts from your interactions 🖱 ⌨
 - [playwright-community/playwright-go](https://github.com/playwright-community/playwright-go) - Playwright for Go a browser automation library to control Chromium, Firefox and WebKit with a single API.
 - [qawolf/qawolf](https://github.com/qawolf/qawolf) - 🐺 Create browser tests 10x faster
-- [mherrmann/helium](https://github.com/mherrmann/helium) - Lighter web automation for Python
+- [mherrmann/helium](https://github.com/mherrmann/helium) - Lighter web automation with Python
 - [karakanb/devo](https://github.com/karakanb/devo) - A Chrome and Firefox extension that displays GitHub Trending, Hacker News, Product Hunt and Designer News on every new tab.
 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
 - [mozilla-mobile/fenix](https://github.com/mozilla-mobile/fenix) - ⚠️ Fenix (Firefox for Android) moved to a new repository.
 It is now developed and maintained as part of: https://github.com/mozilla-mobile/firefox-android